The Weather & Temperature in Iceland

 The best weather in Iceland occurs in the summer, however, it can still be unpredictable.
 Summers are not as wet as spring, but it does rain occasionally.
 The wind chill can make summer days and nights cool, as Iceland is very windy.
 If you're lucky, you'll get to experience warm days during the summer in Iceland.

-Plenty of festivals occur in Iceland during the summer, and many people choose to travel around the country and camp.
+Plenty of festivals in Iceland occur during the summer, and many people choose to travel around the country and camp.
 Summer festivals include the Lobster Festival, Irish Days, the Eistnaflug Festival, and many smaller events.

 Towards the end of June or the beginning of July, some Highland roads are opened after being closed for the winter.